 There was a system for receiving and acting on safety alerts.
+We found there was scope to improve the way this information was disseminated to staff and stored for reference purposes.
 The practice learned from external safety events as well as patient and medicine safety alerts.